-Rammsco Operations, Inc. (Rammsco) has contracted Ecosphere Environmental Services (Ecosphere) to prepare an update to their existing Mining and Reclamation Plan (Plan) for the Eagle Mesa Mine (Mine), a minimal impact surface mine.
+RAMMSCO Operations, Inc. (RAMMSCO) needs to an update to their existing Mining and Reclamation Plan (Plan) for the Eagle Mesa Mine (Mine), a minimal impact surface mine.
 In accordance with the Bureau of Land Management (BLM) Rio Puerco Field Office (RPFO) Resource Management Plan (RMP) (USDI/BLM 1986), this Plan was prepared to evaluate the current state of reclamation at the Mine, to provide an ongoing plan for mining and reclamation, and to provide an interdisciplinary review of the environmental impacts of an application request for additional active mining operations acreage.

-Rammsco mines two materials at the Mine-humate and "organic clay."
+RAMMSCO mines two materials at the Mine-humate and "organic clay."
 Humate is an organic material rich with humic acids, occurring as a deposit within carbonaceous shale or claystone.
 It is used for various purposes, most notably as a soil amendment and livestock feed supplement.
 A brown, "organic clay" soil layer associated with the humate deposit in this formation is also being mined as part of mining operations.
 The "organic clay" contains fulvic acids and is also used as a soil amendment and livestock feed supplement.
-The existing Mine has been in operation since 1997 (16 years).
+The existing Mine has been in operation since 1997 (25 years).